BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 #### Tracking payments

-Without using labels, receivers have no way of knowing who may have paid them since they do not interact with the sender to provide them a on-chain address.
+Without labels, receivers have no way of knowing who may have paid them.
+This is because the sender independently generates the on-chain addresses without any involvement of the receiver.

 {% include tip/recommendation.html %}

-Labels in silent payments are critical if receivers, such as businesses, need to match payments with customers.
+Labels in silent payments are critical when receivers, such as businesses, need to match payments with customers.

 {% include tip/close.html %}

 Here's how businesses, such as exchanges, merchants and vendors can use labels:
 - **Invoices:** merchant software like [BTCPay](https://btcpayserver.org/) must use labels to match incoming payments with invoices and/or provide unique static addresses to repeat customers.
-- Bitcoin exchange deposits: Customers looking to sell/deposit bitcoin at exchanges encounter friction when their deposit addresses change constantly.
+- **Bitcoin exchange deposits:** Customers looking to sell/deposit bitcoin at exchanges encounter friction when their deposit addresses change constantly.
 Labelled static addresses for users fix this without address reuse while retaining the ability to match deposits to customers.

 ### Contacts

  Since senders can safely use the same static address for multiple payments, it is natural for them to want to store these for future use.
-Contacts are a great way to do this in terms that users can intuit: names and faces.
+Contacts are a great way to do this in a way that users can intuit: names and faces.
 The [contacts](/guide/daily-spending-wallet/contacts/) page provides guidance about the topic.

  Silent payments (along with [BOLT-12](http://bolt12.org)) allow applications to center their payments experience around people instead of addresses.
 This was not advisable before, due to issues with on-chain address reuse.